 The way glass interacts with light affects how a framed piece looks and feels.
 Glare, reflections, and distortion can alter colors, making the artwork harder to see and appreciate.

-To highlight the benefits of different glazing:
+To highlight the benefits of different glazing options:

-• Explain what glare does to the artwork: Show how high-glare glass can dull vibrant colors or make it hard to see details, especially under overhead lights or near windows.
+- Explain what glare does to the artwork.
+Show how high-glare glass can dull vibrant colors or make it hard to see details, especially under overhead lights or near windows.

 These side-by-side comparisons make the impact of glazing easy to understand during a framing consultation.
 When customers can see how each glass type performs in real light, the value of an upgrade speaks for itself.